-Service Dogs & Emotional Support Dogs
+Service Dogs & Emotional Support Dogs in Substance Abuse Treatment

 During addiction treatment and rehabilitation, the bond of companionship service dogs can provide, might help ease the anxiety of getting treatment.1 Service dogs are welcome on a case-by-case basis at American Addiction Centers’ treatment facilities.

 Service dogs perform essential actions and tasks for people with disabilities.
 Additionally, service dogs must be able to comply with commands in public spaces and in distracting environments.2